Sponsored by Visit Florida

-The Treasure Coast is located on the Atlantic Ocean side in South Florida, between Orlando and Miami and just north of Palm Beach.
+The Treasure Coast is located on the South East Coast of Florida (Atlantic Coast), America, between Orlando and Miami and just north of Palm Beach.

-The city of Stuart is charming with art galleries, boutique stores and a beautiful river front.
-We can understand why it was named Coastal Living’s 2016 “Happiest Seaside Town” as well as several other acknowledgements for it being a beautiful USA town.
+The city of Stuart is charming with art galleries, boutique stores, and a beautiful riverfront.
+We can understand why it was named Coastal Living’s 2016 “Happiest Seaside Town” as well as several other acknowledgments for it being a beautiful USA town.

-We donate a percentage of our campaign fee to those local businesses and organizations that support community, the environment, and humanitarian causes.
-On this South Florida road trip, we supported The Fish and Wildlife Foundation of Florida for their Florida conservation efforts and the Hobe Sound Mural project for their work supporting local artists and bringing community together.
+We donate a percentage of our campaign fee to those local businesses and organizations that support the community, the environment, and humanitarian causes.

 As you’ll discover, all of our Martin County things to do were outdoors, allowing us to stay at a safe distance in the fresh, healing air.
 We also choose activities and local businesses that promote or support environmental sustainability.

-The Florida Coral Reef tract starts here which reaches down through the Florida Keys.
+The Florida Coral Reef tract starts here, and reaches down through the Florida Keys.